Organice/django-organice/docs/installation.rst

    Adapt the values of :const:`LANGUAGE_CODE` and :const:`LANGUAGES`, and set :const:`USE_I18N = True` in your project settings.

 #.
-After installation django Organice is configured, unless you ran the ``bootstrap`` management
+After installation django Organice is configured, but unless you ran the ``bootstrap`` management
    command the database is blank without any content.
-You can sample content and other data running one or all of the following commands::
+You can add some sample content and other data running one or all of the following commands::

     $ python manage.py organice initauth  # prepare social auth provider configuration